 Sebastian Brosche was born on July 5, 1984 in Umeå, Sweden.

-In 2007, at the age of 23 Sebastian decided to add submission wrestling to his training routine.
-In an interview given to BJJ Heroes on February 2017, Brosche explained why he transitioned to grappling: “I realized after trying BJJ a few times that this sport was what I had been looking for.
+In 2007, at the age of 23, Sebastian decided to add submission wrestling to his training routine.
+In an interview given to BJJ Heroes in February 2017, Brosche explained why he transitioned to grappling: “I realized after trying BJJ a few times that this sport was what I had been looking for.
 Judo was the only option when I was young, but as BJJ started growing in Europe it was natural for me to do the switch.
-The rules in jiu jitsu are much more favourable to me than those of Judo, as you can get really far with technique and flexibility rather than strength and explosiveness.”
+The rules in jiu-jitsu are much more favorable to me than those of Judo, as you can get really far with technique and flexibility rather than strength and explosiveness.”

 Peter Blackwell of Checkmat Sweden was Sebastian’s very first gi coach, and the instructor who graded Brosche with his blue belt.
 After his experience with Blackwell Sebastian moved to Oslo – Norway, where he continued his training under the watchful eye of Eduardo Rios – founder of the Frontline academy.

-Many years of judo and jiu jitsu had left Sebastian’s body torn with serious back pain by 2011.
-After meeting Stine Hegre that year, his future wife and an expert in yoga, Brosche started practising that ancient Indian discipline.
+Many years of judo and jiu-jitsu had left Sebastian’s body torn with serious back pain by 2011.
+After meeting Stine Hegre that year, his future wife and an expert in yoga, Brosche started practicing that ancient Indian discipline.
 The increased yoga training allowed him to improve his grappling tremendously, both through increased dexterity and from the overall health benefits that it brought.

-During this process of reinventing health and his habits, Sebastian turned towards a plant based diet, becoming one of the first vegan full time athletes in jiu jitsu.
+During this process of reinventing health and his habits, Sebastian turned towards a plant-based diet, becoming one of the first vegan full time athletes in jiu-jitsu.
 In the same aforementioned interview Brosche mentioned that unlike the “stereotype of vegans, I do not believe that mosquitoes should have the right to vote.
-Rather, I think it’s obvious that every living thing that can feel pain has a right to a good life.” – referring to the harsh environment in which factory farmed animals are kept, the fulcral point of his switch to a healthy vegan diet.
+Rather, I think it’s obvious that every living thing that can feel pain has a right to a good life.” – referring to the harsh environment in which factory-farmed animals are kept, as the main driving force behind the switch to a healthy vegan diet.